donbonifacio/blog/content/post/leveling-up-developers.md

 you're doing good.
 Now try to focus on this specific thing_.
 The next day, we're better at that thing and they'll say: _Awesome progress.
 Now try to focus on that other thing_.
 And step by step we get improvements.
 We always have a positive feedback loop.
-But sometimes they will also shows the hard reality and
+But sometimes they will also show us the hard reality and
 say: _That performance could be much better.
 We'll need to work on it_.

 First we need to understand and _decide_ that we want to be better.
 Then we need